nicolaei/master/docs/thesis/source/02_existing_research.md

 a channel after sending a probe request.
 See {+@fig:activescanexample} how an example of how active scan works, where all of these concepts are incorporated.

+The benifit of this approach is that we can maximize the amount of time spent on any given channel if there are access points to be discovered there, while minimizing the time spendt on channels that do not have any access points on them.
+This does, however, come with a slight risk of missing access points on a given channel.
+Though, this risk can be mitigated by doing multiple scans of the channel space.

 \begin{figure}
     \begin{subfigure}[b]{\linewidth}